Oatbar - desktop bar for X11 and Wayland

 Supported filters:

-limits the length of the input.
-If it is larger, it is shortened with ellipsis (...
+defsets the default value if the input variable is emptymaxlimits the length of the input.
+If it is larger, it is shortened with ellipsis (...)alignaligns the text to occupy a fixed width.- Syntax:

 Cookbook